 Greg Pliska has been recognized as a composer, conductor, and orchestrator whose diverse career includes award-winning work in theater, film, television and other media.
 Greg was the music director for the Tony-winning play War Horse for which he also won a web award for Best Musical Direction of a Play and has also served on the faculty of the Screen Scoring Program at NYU’s Steinhardt School as well as Graduate Musical Theater Writing Program at New York University, and as a teaching artist for the New York Philharmonic, Metropolitan Opera, Manhattan School of Music.

 Paul Rardin ’87

 Paul Rardin joined the faculty of Temple University as director of choral activities in 2011.
-He conducts the Concert Choir, teaches graduate conducting, and oversees the six-choir program at Temple’s Boyer College of Music and Dance.
+He has conducted the Concert Choir, while teaching graduate conducting, and overseeing the six-choir program at Temple’s Boyer College of Music and Dance.
 He previously taught at the University of Michigan and Towson University, where his choirs appeared with the Kirov Orchestra of the Mariinsky Theatre, Baltimore Symphony Orchestra, and Baltimore Choral Arts Society.
 Rardin has served as a guest conductor for all-state choirs in twelve states, for divisional honor choirs for the ACDA and Music Educators National Conference, and for Manhattan Concert Productions at Lincoln Center.

 John Morris Russell ’82